 Full collection of internal performance data on the tested system must be supported.

-All probe handling actions can be applied on all test jobs, scheduled as well as directly started.
+All probe handling actions are a fully automated part of all performance test jobs, scheduled as well as manually started.

 Probe handling solutions on MBC include: